 - 1 Acorn squash

-- 1 tsp Red pepper flakes
+- 1 teaspoon Red pepper flakes

-- 1 tsp sea salt
+- ½ teaspoon sea salt

 - 1 cup Cranberries

-- 1 TB maple syrup
+- 1 tablespoon maple syrup

-Preheat oven to 425° F.
+- Preheat oven to 425° F.

-Set acorn squash on a cutting board on its side.
+- Set acorn squash on a cutting board on its side.
 Cut it in half with a large chef knife or meat cleaver.
 Use a spoon to scoop out the seeds and membrane, and then cut the squash into 1" wide strips.

-Add butter (or coconut oil) and 2 TB maple syrup to a small bowl, and microwave for about 30 seconds, or until the butter is softened.
+- Add butter (or coconut oil) and 2 TB maple syrup to a small bowl, and microwave for about 30 seconds, or until the butter is softened.
 Stir them together.

-Line a baking sheet with aluminum foil.
+- Line a baking sheet with aluminum foil.
 Arrange the squash on the baking sheet, and then brush the butter and syrup mixture over the squash.
 Make sure to cover both sides of the squash.

-Sprinkle the red pepper flakes and sea salt over the squash.
+- Sprinkle the red pepper flakes and sea salt over the squash.

-Roast squash for 30-40 minutes, and turning halfway through cooking..
+- Roast squash for 30-40 minutes, and turning halfway through cooking..
 Squash is ready when it's golden and easily pierced with a fork.

-While the squash is in the oven, heat cranberries, apple cider, and syrup in a covered pot until berries begin to burst (or microwave covered for 2-3 minutes).
+- While the squash is in the oven, heat cranberries, apple cider, and syrup in a covered pot until berries begin to burst (or microwave covered for 2-3 minutes).
 Set aside.

-Arrange squash on a serving platter, and drizzle with remaining 1 TB maple syrup.
+- Arrange squash on a serving platter, and drizzle with remaining 1 TB maple syrup.
 Serve with cranberry sauce on the side.